fredcoutinho52/server-manager/README.md

 ## How to build

-Follow the [Application Distribution](https://www.electronjs.org/docs/tutorial/application-distribution) tutorial from Electron documentation for build the app.
+Follow the [Application Distribution](https://www.electronjs.org/docs/tutorial/application-distribution) tutorial from Electron documentation to build the app.